-There are generally two types of EAs that have been established by the EAA:
+There are generally two types of EA processes that have been established by the EAA:

-3. Individual Environmental Assessments - An individual EA or application consists of a terms of reference and an EA, submitted to the ministry for approval.
-Individual EAs are generally required for large-scale, complex projects with the potential for significant environmental effects.
+Comprehensive Environmental Assessments - A comprehensive EA application consists of a terms of reference and an EA prepared in accordance with Part II.4 of the EAA and submitted to the ministry for approval.
+Comprehensive EAs are generally required for large-scale, complex projects with the potential for significant environmental effects.

-4. Streamlined EAs - Streamlined EAs include Class EAs.
-Class EAs establish a process that proponents may follow for a class of projects, which if followed allows the proponent to proceed with the undertaking without requiring further approval.
+3. Streamlined EAs - Streamlined EAs including Class EAs, establish a process that proponents may follow for a class of projects, which if followed allows the proponent to proceed with the undertaking without requiring further approval, subject to an order being made requiring the project to proceed through a comprehensive EA process.